-The teacher passes a student on a story if all of the following occur:
+The teacher will pass a student on a story if all of the following occur:

 - ♦ The student reads at the goal rate.

+- ♦ The student reads the story with good expression.

 - ♦ The student makes three or fewer errors.

-- ♦ The student reads the story with good expression.

 Optional Spelling Activity